rafikGharsally/my-contacts-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app)

 # Contacts App
-# View List of contacts, Add new contact, view and delete contact.
+# View List of contacts, Add new contact, view and delete a single contact

 # Instructions

-In order to run this awesome application locally, clone this repository and then run yarn (or npm install), and then yarn start.
+In order to run this awesome application locally, clone this repository and then run yarn (or npm install), and then yarn start. then Open browser to localhost:3000

 please note that the app side was made only to make this application works...cheers